Shayokh144/Book_Notes/Work/The Effective Engineer.md

 ### How to Improve

 #### Decompose the project into granular tasks
-When estimating a large pro- ject, decompose it into small tasks and estimate each one of them.
+When estimating a large project, decompose it into small tasks and estimate each one of them.
 If a task will take more than two days, decompose it further.
-The more granular a task’s breakdown, the less likely that an uncon- sidered subtask will sneak up later.
+The more granular a task’s breakdown, the less likely that an unconsidered subtask will sneak up later.

 #### Base your estimates on task duration, not desired duration